ComputerElite/BeatSaberMapsToMinecraftTrack/README.md

 A Program to convert Beat Saber Custom Levels to a minecart track in minecraft.
 _Beat SaberMap version 2.0.0 is supported natively_

+# Info
+Originally it was planned to use redstone stuff for stuff but redstone connections are a pain to make not cross so I'm using mainly command blocks now.

 # Usage
 ## Generate all Commands
 1. Start the program (which is under the [releases section](https://github.com/ComputerElite/BeatSaberMapsToMinecraftTrack/releases))